Sting Ray Robb Bio

 Personal Life

-Robb attended Payette High School, where he was active in basketball and cross country.
-He is a devout Christian and has publicly expressed gratitude for the support and guidance he has received throughout his career.
+Robb attended Payette High School, where he competed in basketball and cross country alongside his racing activities.
+He is a devout Christian and has credited his faith and the support of those around him for his opportunities in motorsports.

 2025 Season Performance